-Dani currently serves as co-editor of the journal “Environment and Planning B - Urban Analytics & City Science”, and is member of the editorial board of Spatial Economic Analysis, Geographical Analysis, and Transactions in GIS.
-Since 2017, he is chair of the Quantitative Methods Research Group of the Royal Geographical Society.
+Dani has been invited to give talks at universities around the world, including India, Japan, Brazil, or Colombia.
+He holds honorary positions at the University of Chicago’s Center for Spatial Data Science and the Center for Geospatial Sciences of the University of California Riverside, and he is a member of the OECD’s Geospatial Data Lab, where he coordinates a workstream on open pipelines.
+Dani currently serves as co-editor of the journal “Environment and Planning B - Urban Analytics & City Science” and the “Journal of the Royal Statistical Society Series A - Statistics in Society”, and is member of the editorial board of Spatial Economic Analysis, Geographical Analysis, and Transactions in GIS.
+Since 2017, he chairs the Quantitative Methods Research Group of the Royal Geographical Society.